-How to stop your eyesight getting worse - can we slow down myopia?
+How to stop your eyesight deteriorating & getting worse - can we slow down myopia?

 Myopia (short-sightedness) is caused by a mix of genes and environmental factors.
-Its prevalence and severity is increasing at shocking rates, and we need to better understand the environmental kindling that is fuelling this fire.
+Its prevalence and severity is increasing at shocking rates, and we need to better understand the environmental kindling that is fuelling this fire to improve the situation.

-Why is this important when you can just wear glasses to 'fix it'?
+Why is this important when you can just wear corrective glasses or get laser eye surgery to 'fix it'?
 Because the higher your myopic prescription, the more at risk you are of eye diseases when you’re older, some of which can cause blindness.
-And because thick lenses are really annoying!
+Because thick lenses are really annoying.
+And because not everyone is eligible for surgery or lens implants.

 Research seems to agree that 2 broad factors relate to the cause of myopia degeneration: near work (e.g. looking at screens) and lack of time spent outdoors in daylight.

-Based on this, we’ve come up with a list of practical ideas that could help control the situation and stop your eyesight getting worse.
+Based on this, we’ve come up with a list of practical ideas that could stop your eyesight worsening.
 And YES, some of them are just ideas, because science doesn’t have all the answers for us just yet.

 - Give audio books/formats a go where you can, like podcasts.
 They’re not for everyone, but if you’re an auditory learner (someone who takes in information best by listening) then it could also be more efficient.